Take a tour of the Inn

 Innkeepers David and Jane Garbose have given thought to the inn’s facelift-- preserving the inn’s gorgeous woodwork; sourcing local building materials when possible; decorating with a minimalist and eclectic style; and emphasizing products from local companies.
 The result is an updated classic that exudes a simple elegance and peaceful vibe.

-The boutique inn features four spacious suites-- one 2-bedroom and two 3-bedroom—located in separate wings of the building.
+The boutique inn features four spacious suites-- one 2-bedroom and three 3-bedroom—located in separate wings of the building.
 Each “wing” has a full kitchen, bathroom and private entrance way.
 The décor is a mix of old and new: farmhouse tables, modern stools, velvet reading chairs, and local artwork.
 Kitchens are fully equipped for cooking and entertaining.
 Refrigerators are stocked with a breakfast basket of Vermont products.
 Bedrooms are outfitted with luxurious Anichini sheets.
 The rest is up to you.